Free Windows Software

 You need a Start Menu Program!

 Ninite - Ninite is not a program you install.
-It is a program installer as well as an updater.
+It is an automated installer as well as an updater.
 Click here for more detailed information about Ninite.

-Note: All of the above software programs in this section except for Ccleaner, UnChecky, PC Decrapifier and Kaspersky, & Bitdefender free antivirus can be installed (all at once) or updated using Ninite.
+Note: All of the above software programs in this section except for Ccleaner, Shotcut, UnChecky, and Kaspersky, & Panda free antivirus can be installed (all at once) or updated using Ninite.

 Of course, there are other excellent freeware programs that you will probably want on your computer (as well as paid software), depending upon how you use it.

-If you want more options or another opinion about free software (besides mine) simply enter "software for a new PC" (without the quotes) into an internet search box and you will have more opinions than you ever thought you could want, or stomach.
-PC Magazine, PC World Magazine, Toms Hardware, PC Gamer, and Tech Radar all compete for your attention with suggestions about free stuff.
+If you want more options or another opinion about free software (besides mine) simply enter software for a new PC into an internet search box and you will have more opinions than you ever thought you could want, without stomach upset.